Anas-Allaham/LUDO/README.md

 # Ludo Game

-This project is a Java implementation of the classic board game Ludo.
-The game allows multiple players to take turns rolling dice and moving their stones on the board to reach the target.
+This project is a Java implementation of the classic board level Ludo.
+The level allows multiple players to take turns rolling dice and moving their stones on the board to reach the target.
 The project includes both a console-based interface and a graphical user interface (GUI) for enhanced gameplay.

 ## Features

 - **Multiplayer Gameplay:** Supports up to 4 players.
-- **Graphical User Interface (GUI):** Provides an interactive Java Swing-based interface for rolling dice and viewing game progress.
+- **Graphical User Interface (GUI):** Provides an interactive Java Swing-based interface for rolling dice and viewing level progress.
-- **Console-Based Interface:** Displays the game board and provides instructions in the terminal.
+- **Console-Based Interface:** Displays the level board and provides instructions in the terminal.
 - **Game Logic:** Implements Ludo rules, including safe zones, capturing, and winning conditions.
 - **Heuristics & AI:** Includes heuristic-based scoring and decision-making for automated player actions.